cvlab-tohoku/Evolutionary-AEs/README.md

 ### Run the architecture search

-If you run with the ResSet as the function set:
+If you run with the ResSet as the function set, you go to Evolutionary-AEs folder and

 ```shell
 python exp_main.py -f ResSet